trade-copilot/ape-ai-docs/Features/Companions/choosing.md

 **Q: Does changing companion affect my portfolio?**
 A: No!
 Your positions stay the same.
 Only the AI's advice style changes.

-**Q: Can I use multiple personas?**
+**Q: Can I use multiple companions?**
 A: One at a time, but you can switch based on what you're working on.

 **Q: Which companion do most users choose?**
 A: Beginners: Sage.
 Part‑time/balanced traders: Money.
 Active momentum traders: Maverick.
 Blitz is best for experienced day traders.

 **Q: Does it cost extra to switch?**
 A: No!
-All personas are included in your subscription.
+All companions are included in your subscription.

 **Q: Will my companion choice be remembered?**
 A: Yes!
 It stays active until you manually change it.